popgenmethods/momi2/README.md

 ## Installation and Dependencies

 Prerequisites:

 * [einsum2](https://github.com/jackkamm/einsum2)
 * [autograd](https://github.com/HIPS/autograd)
-  * autograd will automatically be installed by pip if you don't have it, but it's recommended to install the latest version from github, as it fixes a [memory issue](https://github.com/HIPS/autograd/issues/103) and this patch is not yet in the PyPi version.
+  * autograd will automatically be installed by pip if you don't have it, but it's recommended to install the latest version from github, as it fixes a [memory issue](https://github.com/HIPS/autograd/issues/103) and this patch is not yet in PyPi.
 * C compiler that is OpenMP compatible
 * Scientific distribution of Python 3 (recommended) or 2.7, e.g. [Anaconda](http://continuum.io/downloads), [Enthought Canopy](https://www.enthought.com/products/canopy/)
   * Alternatively, custom installation of pip, cython, the SciPy stack